-The coursework is divided into seven (7) Course Modules.
+The coursework is divided into seven Course Modules and a series of five Discussion Topics.

-Course Modules:
+1) Course Modules:

-The modules are designed to follow the general format of chapter content in your textbook.
+Important: please note the modules are designed to follow the general format of chapter content in your textbook.
 The textbook, however, is best viewed as a support tool for your studies as there are additional resources - Online Class Notes, Articles and Images Section.
 In addition, the end of Chapter Cases in Point will become an important component beginning with Chapter Three.

 All of the online modules begin with Class Notes.
 These notes will aid you to better understand the topics covered in the particular module.
-Often, I will provide my own personal images and experiences.
 You should begin each module by reading the short introductory Class Notes.
 Then follow-up with the Articles and Images Section.

 The next step is to proceed through the Textbook Reading Assignments.
-The instructions identify which chapters of the textbook you need to read to enable you to answer questions on both the Practice Exams and Module Exams and Final (Final is not comprehensive).
+The instructions identify which chapters of the textbook you need to read to enable you to answer questions on both the Practice Exams and Module Exams.

-Questions will be taken from all of the above sections to be included in the Practice Quizzes, Module Exams and Final (Final is not comprehensive).
+Questions will be taken from all of the above sections to be included in the Practice Quizzes and the Module Exams.

-The last step in each module is the actual module exam.
-Having carefully read through and completed the Class Notes, Articles and Images, and Textbook Readings - and completed the Chapter Practice Quizzes- you will then be prepared to take the respective module exam.
+The last step in each module is the actual Module Exam.
+Having carefully read through and completed the Class Notes, Articles and Images, and Textbook Readings - and completed the Chapter Practice Quizzes- you will then be prepared to take the respective Module Exam.
 To successfully complete the exams, it is imperative that you complete all of the Chapter Practice Quizzes.
 All of the module exam questions are directly based on the Class Notes, Articles and Images, Text Readings and Cases in Point.
 All exams are open book/note.
-Be aware that the module exams are time limited that is you will have a limited time to answer the module questions.
-You can only make ONE attempt and are allocated 60 minutes to complete the exam.
+Be aware that the Module Exams are timed and you will have a limited time to answer the module questions.
+You can only make ONE attempt.